mwydmuch/napkinXC/README.md

                             Models: ovr, br, hsm, plt, oplt, svbopFull, svbopHf, brMips, svbopMips --ensemble              Number of models in ensemble (default = 1) -t, --threads           Number of threads to use (default = 0)
-                            Note: set to -1 to use #cpus - 1, 0 to use #cpus
+                            Note: set to -1 to use a number of available CPUs - 1, 0 to use a number of available CPUs --memLimit              Maximum amount of memory (in G) available for training (defualt = 0)
-    --hash                  Size of features space (default = 0)
+                            Note: set to 0 to set limit to amount of available memory --hash                  Size of features space (default = 0)
                             Note: set to 0 to disable hashing --featuresThreshold     Prune features below given threshold (default = 0.0)